Facility Search Criteria Help

 Note: "Stop Words" are common terms which are excluded from the name search logic in order to retrieve more relevant results.
 These include: AND, OR, BT, INC, INCORPORATED, LLC, CORP, CORPORATION, LTD, COMPANY, and CO.

 Search for systems by name or partial name.
 Be sure to try all possible variations of a system's name.
 For example, if an abbreviation does not work, try using whole words (i.e., International Metals Company instead of INMETCO).
 The order of the words in a system name does not affect the search results.
-Click the Add More button to add a value to the Selected Search Criteria panel and clear the input field for a new value.
+To search on multiple system names, separate them with a semicolon in the text box.

 Facility ID Number (All Media Programs, Air, Wastewater, Hazardous Waste, Drinking Water)